 As a nurse leader, you don’t have to be a hero

-Dame Eileen Sills, known for strong leadership, is focusing on staff well-being – including her own
+Dame Eileen Sills strong and visible leadership style has been hugely influential.
+Now she is focusing on staff well-being - and admitting her own vulnerability

 Dame Eileen Sills’ strong and visible leadership style has been hugely influential.
 Now she is focusing on staff well-being - and admitting her own vulnerability